 The SSD vs HDD debate is a crucial one to consider.
 Storage drives like SSDs (solid state drives) and HDDs (hard disk drives) are obviously an essential part of any PC or laptop.
 But despite major differences between the two, the matter of whether SSDs or HDDs are better doesn’t always cross the average consumer’s mind.

 To an extent this changed recently, as the PS5 and Xbox Series X both made their respective SSDs a key selling point.
 But greater awareness about the strengths and weakness of these drive types is good for everyone: making the right choice for your next hardware upgrade will help get your PC, laptop or games console running exactly as you want it to.
+But be careful, scams exist and sometimes a deal is too good to be true.
 For more on how SSDs and HDDs compare on speed, price, storage space and reliability, read on for our full guide.

 - Our pick of the best external hard drives